Aviijeet12/healthcare-symptom-checker/README.md

 Troubleshooting
 ------------------------------------------------
-- 404/429 errors from OpenAI: Ensure the model name is correct (default `gpt-4o-mini`) and that your key has sufficient quota.
+- 404/429 errors from Gemini: Ensure the model name is correct (default `gemini-1.5-flash`) and that your key has sufficient quota.
-- 500 from backend: Confirm `OPENAI_API_KEY` is set in Render and not rate-limited; check Render logs.
+- 500 from backend: Confirm `GEMINI_API_KEY` is set in Render and not rate-limited; check Render logs.
 - Request timeout from frontend: Backend free tier can be slow.
 Try again or increase timeout if self-hosted.
 - Mixed environments: Confirm `NEXT_PUBLIC_BACKEND_URL` matches the backend environment you intend to use.